Zune: Xbox 360

 In Autumn 2009, movies and TV shows became available through streaming or download through Zune Video Marketplace on Xbox 360.
 On November 4, 2010, the music portion of the Zune Marketplace was brought to Xbox.
-This coincided with the launch of the Kinect and Kinect owners can navigate the application menus using hand gestures, without a controller.
+This coincided with the launch of the Kinect, and Kinect owners can navigate the application menus using hand gestures, without a controller.
 Users must have a Zune Pass subscription to play music in the application, and only Zune Pass content is available.
 Locally saved music must still be played through the Xbox's native media library.

-Microsoft Mobile Phones
+Microsoft mobile phones

 Starting with the Microsoft KIN ONE and KIN TWO mid 2010, the Zune music services and features from the Zune HD became available on Microsoft's mobile phones.
 Shortly following the failure of the KIN line, Windows Phone 7 released and included the same Zune music app that was present on KIN.
 December of that same year, the rerelease of the KIN phones (whose names were denoted simply with "m" as ONEm and TWOm) yet again included the Zune music app, though the phones themselves were now feature-phones instead of smartphones.
 Each of these first generation Windows Phone smartphones were supported by the Zune desktop software in addition to the Zune devices.

 Microsoft announced and released new versions of the Zune devices once a year until 2010.
 In March 2011, Bloomberg.com published an article claiming that Microsoft would stop introducing new versions of the Zune music and video player.
 The article has been widely quoted over the Internet and by news agencies.
 However, a Microsoft representative for Zune business development denied this rumor saying that the Windows Phone platform introduction should be considered to be the annual Zune update for 2010.

 All Windows Phone devices include capacitive multi-touch screens, FM radios, Wi-Fi, and certain other features included on the Zune HD.
 The user interface of the Zune devices, particularly the Zune HD, served as the inspiration for the user interface of Windows Phone.
-Microsoft refers to the design language of this user interface as Metro and continued to use it in their products moving forward from Zune HD.
-(Products with elements of Metro: Microsoft Band & Band 2, KIN, WP7, WP8, Windows 8, W10M, Windows 10, Xbox 360, Xbox One and S/X, and Xbox Series S/X.)
+Microsoft refers to the design language of this user interface as Metro and continued to use it across their major products moving forward, such as with Microsoft Band and Band 2, Kin, Windows Phone 7, Windows 8, and Xbox One, until it was eventually succeeded by the Fluent Design System.

 On October 11, 2010, Microsoft released Zune software v4.7, which supports syncing of Windows Phone 7 devices with a Windows PC.
 Zune software was then succeeded as a desktop sync app by the Windows Phone App for Windows Phone 8.